 And now we come to the year in our Derby chronicle that, more than any other seems almost like a fairytale – a true romance of the Turf.
 With shades of Dick Whittington, a penniless fourteen-year-old boy leaves his humble bush home of dirt floors to seek his fortune in the city.
 Dick Whittington dreamt of a city paved with gold; our hero was to find racecourses paved with the stuff.
 After a series of misadventures as a jockey, a strapper and a punter, he eventually decides to become a horse trainer.
 He manages to buy a colt that nobody else wants and enters it in the A.J.C.
 Derby.
 The horse itself is a maiden but the young man – now thirty-two years of age – declares to all who will listen that the horse, like himself, is very much underrated.
 He backs the colt at long prices at Tattersall’s Club to take the classic, and the rest, as they say, is history.

 Tom Smith was granted a jockey’s license in August 1937, but, as he admitted himself, he just didn’t have the knack.
 (In later years, when the famous Smith/Moore partnership dominated the Australian Turf, and public spats between them were not infrequent, any criticism by the trainer of Moore’s handling of a horse would see the jockey quip to pressmen: “Tommy couldn’t ride a rocking horse”.)
 Smith soon became too heavy for flat races and had to give it away without riding a winner.
 He then embarked on a brief career riding over hurdles.
-Tom didn’t ride a winner there either, and a serious fall in April 1938 in a hurdle barrier trial put him out of action for over a year.
-In fact, he fractured his thigh so badly that it left him with a permanent limp.
+Tom didn’t ride a winner there either, and a serious fall in April 1938 in a hurdle barrier trial at Randwick when he fractured his right thigh after his mount rolled on him, put him out of action for well over a year.
+In fact, the fracture was so bad that it left him with a permanent limp that bothered him to the end of his days.
 When he did regain his fitness, he rejoined the Sawyer stable as a strapper, but by now he wanted to train horses himself, not just strap them.
 Mack Sawyer told him that his father, Matt, was looking for someone to ride and look after his racehorses on their Bethungra property.
 Young Tom resolved to head for the Riverina, and the Eulomo sheep station, to become the makeshift trainer, jockey and travelling head lad for the Sawyer country team of horses.
 It was the moment that changed his life.

 Matt Sawyer was then an old man in poor health, but over the years he had been the biggest owner in the Riverina, winning many races with horses trained on the dirt track on his property.
 There were still some well-bred horses running about the hills as well as the few horses in training when Tom arrived.
 Smith spent a couple of years there, and during that time, Eulomo station turned out a number of winners in the regional towns including Wagga, Cootamundra, Cowra and Albury.
 At this stage, Tom didn’t have a trainer’s ticket although he was doing most of the conditioning work, with Matt supervising.
-The horses competed under Matt Sawyer’s license, Tom doing much of the riding.
+The horses competed under Matt Sawyer’s license, with Tom doing much of the riding.
 It wasn’t an easy existence; he worked long, hard hours each day and on the seventh day he worked as well.
 But the experience confirmed Tom’s self-belief that he could train racehorses, even if he couldn’t ride them.
-When Matt Sawyer died in February 1941, the Sawyer family decided to wind-up their racing activities at Eulomo.
+When Matt Sawyer died in February 1941, the Sawyer family decided to wind up their racing activities at Eulomo.
 Tom was offered a horse as a parting gesture.
-His choice fell on a big bay gelding by Windbag that he had first seen almost two years before; he had been bred on the station but until Tom’s arrival hadn’t been broken-in, as the station hands reckoned him too wild.
+His choice fell on a big bay gelding by Windbag that he had first seen almost two years before; he had been bred on the station but until Tom’s arrival hadn’t been broken in, as the station hands reckoned him too wild.
 The horse had intrigued Tom who liked the look of him from the start.
-He threw a buck-jump saddle on the gelding and with the help of a roughrider at Eulomo was beginning to work him on the side when old Matt passed on.
+Given time, Tom eventually threw a heavy buck-jump saddle on the gelding and with the help of a roughrider at Eulomo was beginning to work him on the side as well as mustering sheep and cattle, when old Matt passed on.

 It was to be the first of four wins on the trot for the reformed outlaw from the Eulomo hills.
 A win at Newcastle was followed by success in the A.J.C.
 Coogee Handicap on Sydney Cup Day, run that year at Rosehill because of the War.
 On that occasion, the rangy gelding was backed in from 25/1 to 20/1.
-The campaign culminated with a fourth successive victory in the Wagga Diggers’ Cup, a race run not far from the Eulomo station where the Bragger story first began.
+Smith later recalled: “He started from 21 post position at the open barrier and he was so far out it looked as though he was lining up in the car park yet he won by one and a half lengths.”
+The campaign culminated with a fourth successive victory in the Wagga Diggers’ Cup, a race that was run not far from the Eulomo station where the Bragger story first began.
 The five-year-old gelding’s credentials had been well and truly established by then, and he started a 5/2 favourite, again with Jack Thompson in the saddle.
-Each time young Tom had plundered the Philistines in the betting ring.
+It was the very first feature race to fall to Tom Smith.
+In each of Bragger’s victories, young Tom had plundered the Philistines in the betting ring.
 Bragger broke down after his next start when he ran a minor placing in the rich Cameron Handicap at Newcastle, and it would be another three years before Tom won with him again.
 But that autumn campaign of 1942 gave Thomas John Smith, the battler from Goolgowi, his bankroll and more money than he had ever dreamed, although in later years the extent of these betting coups would be somewhat embellished in the telling.
+Nonetheless, a careful listener could hear the hinge of history creaking, with Tommy rattling at the doorknob!

 The 1942 Sydney Yearling Sales took place in the week after Bragger won his second race.
 Smith bought only one filly, subsequently named Urgent Rate, for which he paid 125 guineas on behalf of Mr J. Coughlan for whom he won a race in the following season.
 He was also attracted to a Brueghel filly that was passed in for a paltry 75 guineas, about half of the average price for yearlings realised at those sales.
 In retrospect, given Smith’s vaunted killing in the betting ring at Newcastle, it is surprising that he wasn’t prepared to meet the modest reserve on the filly although perhaps he wasn’t that struck on her.
 But as luck would have it, he finished up getting the filly to train at any rate.
 Alf Thompson was prepared to lease her to an acquaintance, and the bay filly found her way into Tom’s care.
 Subsequently registered as Ajixa, she credited Tom with his biggest success to date in the spring of that year when she won the rich Gimcrack Stakes, on the same programme that Moorland scored in the Breeders’ Plate.
 The unusual feature of that Gimcrack Stakes was that Brueghel, the Italian stallion imported by Widden Stud, sired all the three placed horses.